 The government is failing to uphold its responsibility to protect all Venezuelans regardless of political affiliation.

-Since November 2017 the European Union has imposed travel bans and asset freezes on 25 senior government officials.
-On 3 December a number of regional governments also imposed targeted sanctions on 29 senior government officials.
-The US government has also imposed extensive sanctions on Maduro, his family and senior members of his government, as well as broader sanctions that have exacerbated the humanitarian crisis.
+Since November 2017 the European Union has imposed asset freezes on 36 senior government officials.
+On 3 December 2019 a number of regional governments also imposed targeted sanctions on 29 senior officials.
+The US government has imposed extensive sanctions on President Maduro, his family and senior members of his government, as well as broader sanctions that have exacerbated the humanitarian crisis.